Zig (programming language): History

+On 26 November 2025, Zig development migrated from GitHub to Codeberg, citing GitHub's declining reliability under Microsoft ownership, particularly due to poor use of Generative AI on the platform, as a primary reason for this change.
+One cited example of the platform's declining reliability was the apparent unreliability and delays towards the fixing of bugs in GitHub's CI platform, GitHub Actions.
+In addition, the Zig development team had concerns with the Generative AI direction of GitHub, which was in contrast to the Zig project's policy against Generative AI.
+In 2026, Codeberg would introduce a policy against Generative AI, similar to the policy of the Zig project.

 Packages

 Version 0.11.0 bundles an experimental package manager, but no official package repository is available.
 Instead a package is simply a URL that points to a compressed file, or a Git repository.
 Each package ideally includes a standard build.zig file (that the Zig compiler uses by convention to compile the source code) and a build.zig.zon file containing metadata with name and version of the package.